catseye/Matchbox/README.md

 ----

 *   better "(can't happen)"
-*   better output on "Find RCs" -- explain why it failed -- record each failure in object, iterate over all keys in object

 Slightly more advanced TODO items (might not happen before release):

 *   improve error-checking subsystem to report the program and line number
+*   better output on "Find RCs" -- explain why it failed
 *   animation style selector: staggered, black + white, no animation
 *   when finding a "(can't happen)", strip all further interleavings which have the same prefix